Security-Onion-Solutions/securityonion-docs/pcap.rst

 PCAP
 ====

-:ref:`soc` includes a PCAP interface which allows you to access your full packet capture that was written to disk by :ref:`stenographer` or :ref:`suricata`.
+:ref:`soc` includes a PCAP interface which allows you to access your full packet capture that was written to disk by :ref:`suricata`.

 You can access PCAP in two different ways.
 The first and most common option is to pivot to PCAP from a particular event in :ref:`alerts`, :ref:`dashboards`, or :ref:`hunt` by choosing the PCAP action on the action menu.